zicat/tributary/doc/user_guide_config_detail.md

 server.metrics.ip.pattern=.*
 ```

-Tributary service provider metrics http restful api based on SpringBoot, get more details abort server.* by SpringBoot
+Tributary service provide service metrics by http restful api based on SpringBoot, get more details abort server.* by
-Document.
+SpringBoot Document.

 The param server.metrics.ip.pattern is a pattern, filter hosts(the server may has multi network adapter cards) and get
 the expected matched host as metrics dimension value.

-Tributary provide the http restful api to exposure metrics like
+Tributary provide the http restful api to exposure metrics like sink_lag, sink_counter, most metrics need the dimension
-sink_lag, sink_counter, most metrics need the dimension of host.
+of host.

 Got the metrics of the tributary service as follows, attend to the port if server.port changed.